Electron crystallography: Application to inorganic materials

-Just as with proteins, it has been possible to determine the atomic structures of inorganic crystals by electron crystallography.
-For simpler structure it is sufficient to use three perpendicular views, but for more complicated structures, also projections down ten or more different diagonals may be needed.

 In addition to electron microscopy images, it is also possible to use electron diffraction (ED) patterns for crystal structure determination.
 The utmost care must be taken to record such ED patterns from the thinnest areas in order to keep most of the structure related intensity differences between the reflections (quasi-kinematical diffraction conditions).
 Just as with X-ray diffraction patterns, the important crystallographic structure factor phases are lost in electron diffraction patterns and must be uncovered by special crystallographic methods such as direct methods, maximum likelihood or (more recently) by the charge-flipping method.
 On the other hand, ED patterns of inorganic crystals have often a high resolution (= interplanar spacings with high Miller indices) much below 1 Ångström.
 This is comparable to the point resolution of the best electron microscopes.
 Under favourable conditions it is possible to use ED patterns from a single orientation to determine the complete crystal structure.
 Alternatively a hybrid approach can be used which uses HRTEM images for solving and intensities from ED for refining the crystal structure.

 Recent progress for structure analysis by ED was made by introducing the Vincent-Midgley precession technique for recording electron diffraction patterns.
 The thereby obtained intensities are usually much closer to the kinematical intensities, so that even structures can be determined that are out of range when processing conventional (selected area) electron diffraction data.

 Crystal structures determined via electron crystallography can be checked for their quality by using first-principles calculations within density functional theory (DFT).
 This approach has been used to assist in solving surface structures and for the validation of several metal-rich structures which were only accessible by HRTEM and ED, respectively.

 Recently, two very complicated zeolite structures have been determined by electron crystallography combined with X-ray powder diffraction.
 These are more complex than the most complex zeolite structures determined by X-ray crystallography.